Paving the path to a job offer often starts with creating — and presenting — a killer creative portfolio.

 Ideally, you’ll be able to walk the interviewer through the bulk of your work.
 But often, hiring managers are pressed for time.
 To be on the safe side, develop a “top five pitch.”
 Choose the five best samples in your portfolio – the ones that show off your skills and most closely match the company’s creative needs.
 Then spend 30 seconds talking about each one.
 You’ll want to develop a condensed version of the problem, solution, results formula I mentioned above.
 This will enable you to showcase both your work and your ability to communicate quickly – a skill all busy managers, executives or potential clients prize.

 Diane Domeyer is executive director of The Creative Group.
-For more tips on landing a new job or freelance work, check out our robust career resources page.
+For more tips on landing a new job or freelance work, subscribe to the blog now.